jihedkhattat/cpp-bank-management-system-oop/README.md

 Ctrl + F5
 ```

-5. Log in using a valid username and password stored in `Users.txt`.
+5. Log in using a valid username and its original password (not the encrypted value shown in `Users.txt`).

+> Important: Passwords in `Users.txt` are stored in encrypted form, so the value written in the file is **not** the password you should type at login.

+> For the sample users included with this project, the actual password is `1234` unless you change it through the application or update the source data manually.

 > Note: User accounts and permissions are managed through the `Users.txt` file.